 Season with garlic powder and Parmesan like I did, or change them up as the mood (or the main dish) strikes!
 It’s hard to go wrong with a humble spud; they are incredibly versatile little guys!
 They are YOUR potatoes!
 Use a different kind of cheese if you want.
 Drizzle melted butter on them in place of olive oil when baking them.

 Slick trick: Try a classic herb like rosemary or dill instead of (or with!) the garlic.
 Or, try taco seasoning, and add Monterrey Jack cheese, salsa, and sour cream!
 Heck, this way, they could even be a fantastic main dish on a meatless Monday.

 Why not use a dry salad dressing packet like Ranch, Greek, or Italian?
 This way, you can change the whole vibe!
 Just sayin’, these potatoes can be “dressed for success” no matter what the main dish is!

 - Kosher salt to taste, generous

 - Black pepper, coarse ground preferred.
 To taste, generous

 - 3/4 cup fresh grated Parmesan

 - 2 Tbsp parsley

-4. Bake on top rack of oven at 425 degrees for about 20 minutes or until tips begin to brown slightly.
-Remove from oven, sprinkle with Parmesan and parsley.
-Return to oven for about 5 minutes until cheese melts and browns slightly.
+- Remove the pan from the oven, sprinkle the potatoes with Parmesan and parsley.
+Return to the oven for about 5 minutes or until the cheese melts and browns slightly.

-If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter and Pinterest.
-I’d sure be tickled and ever so grateful, thank you!
+Please share this post on your social media accounts like Facebook, Instagram, Twitter, and Pinterest if you enjoyed this recipe today.
+It would sure tickle me, and I’d be ever so grateful, thank you!